jgarzik/bc-hashfs/README.md

 This is an API service that provides a hash-based REST GET/PUT, providing content-addressible data storage services.

+The intention is to have many people/organizations run a hashfs service, creating a decentralized storage mesh.

 This project aims towards a robust, high performance API service using django, nginx, uwsgi and 21BC.